DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/20 Editing/50 Data Validation.md

         barAdministratorLogin (e) {
             if (e.isValid && e.newData.Login === "Administrator") {
                 e.isValid = false;
-                e.errorText = "Your cannot log in as Administrator";
+                e.errorText = "You cannot log in as Administrator";
             }
         }
     }